 Kwilecki, Paul.
 Understandings: Photographs of Decatur County, Georgia.
 Chapel Hill: University of North Carolina Press, 1981.

 Rankin, Tom.
 Sacred Space: Photographs from the Mississippi Delta.
-Oxford: University Press of Mississippi, 1993.
+Jackson: University Press of Mississippi, 1993.

 ———.
 "The Cruel Radiance of the Obvious."
 Southern Cultures 17, no. 2 (2011): 3–23.